ArchAngel2190/Discord.Bot/README.md

  - [x] Message Handling: The bot knows when you're replying to someone else, avoiding confusion.
  - [x] Channel-Specific Responses: Use the /toggleactive command to disable the bot in specific channels.
  - [x] Web Access: Internet-enabled LLM to allow for current awareness.
+ - [x] Slash commands: Use /help for a list of all commands that are available on the bot.
+     - [x] Tiered slash commands: Only people with the ability to manage the guild can use the /enable_voice and /disable_voice functions
  - [x] NEW!
 Voice-Enabled: The bot will check to see if the author is in a voice channel.
 If they are, the bot will attempt to join and speak the text using ElevenLabs API.
 (An ElevenLabs subscription is required for this.)
      - [x] Toggleable voice functions: /enable_voice and /disable_voice can be used by people with **manage server** permissions to enable and disable the voice functions, if you do not wish to use them/pay for ElevenLabs.
- - [x] Slash commands: Use /help for a list of all commands that are available on the bot.
-     - [x] Tiered slash commands: Only people with the ability to manage the guild can use the /enable_voice and /disable_voice functions
+ - [x] NEW!
+Interjections: If the bot hasn't been triggered in awhile, it will interject randomly in any text channel that it has permission to type in with a context-aware AI generation much the same as any other chat that the bot might normally reply with.
+     - [x] These interjection chances are adjustable within `config.yml` and are slash-command enabled, meaning you can disable them with /diable_interjections or enable them with /enable_interjections. /interjection_status will show the current status of interjections.
+As with other slash commands, these may only be used by users with **manage server** permissions.
  - [x] Consistently updated: This project is not dead!
 I contribute to this project regularly with updates, and is designed with Linux and security in mind.